DanielWilliamClarke/Cujo/README.md

 ## // Done

+- [x] Move CV fully to Contentful and have backend collect CV data
 - [x] Update color scheme to be less dark
 - [x] Replace WordPress with Contentful to reduce need to host own content and infrastructure
 - [x] Responsive and styled Nav